ayubali/javainterviewprogramwithsolution/project_and_code_guidelines.md

 public void loadUserAsync(Context context, int userId, UserCallback callback);
 ```
 ### 2.2.12 Javadoc Standard Comments
-o Every file should have a copyright statement at the top, followed by package and import statements and finally the class or interface declaration.
+- Every file should have a copyright statement at the top, followed by package and import statements and finally the class or interface declaration.
 In the Javadoc comments, describe what the class or interface does

 ```java
 /*